The Haghia Sofia, Istanbul

 Istanbul Sirkeci closed to mainline trains

 Sadly, Istanbul's historic Sirkeci station closed to mainline trains in March 2013.
-The suburban trains now call at Sirkeci's new underground platforms before passing through the Marmaray tunnel under the Bosphorus to the Asian side of Istanbul.
+Most suburban trains now call at Sirkeci's new underground platforms before passing through the Marmaray tunnel under the Bosphorus to the Asian side of Istanbul.
 The one daily international train now terminates at Halkali, a suburban station some 25km west of Sirkeci station from where you can take a Marmaray suburban train to Sirkeci in the city centre.

 Back to top